 Anthropic's terminal-based AI coding agent.
-Send a session log and Videlic runs all four analyzers — honesty check, ripple risk, QA lens, and full timeline.
+Send a session log and Videlic runs all three engines — Pulse, Graph, Probe — plus a full session timeline.

 What Videlic catches